mlflow/mlflow/docs/source/plugins.rst

             # Define a RunContextProvider plugin.
 The entry point name for run context providers
             # is not used, and so is set to the string "unused" here
             "mlflow.run_context_provider": "unused=mlflow_test_plugin:PluginRunContextProvider",
-            # Define a model-registry AbstractStore plugin for tracking URIs with scheme 'file-plugin'
+            # Define a Model Registry AbstractStore plugin for tracking URIs with scheme 'file-plugin'
             "mlflow.model_registry_store":
                 "file-plugin=mlflow_test_plugin:PluginRegistrySqlAlchemyStore",
         },